ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/index.md

 65. Created recommendation engine for recommending related files based on content and metadata similarity
 66. Implemented similarity visualization for visualizing file similarities
 67. Implemented chart data extraction framework for extracting data from charts and graphs
+68. Implemented visual indicators for files with specialized handling capabilities
+69. Created contextual menus for file-specific operations

 The roadmap is divided into four phases: